srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 ---

 _This has been a working document for a while.
 I am publishing it here so that it can serve for more public discussion.
-Thank you to contributors:  Anshuman Pandey, Martin Raymond, Isabelle Zaugg, and others who have discussed these items over the years._
+Thank you to Co-authors:  Anshuman Pandey, Isabelle Zaugg.
+Also thanks to others have discussed these items over the years such as Martin Raymond._

 {% asset_img stackbooks.jpg "a “full stack” of resources" %}